Styks

 Below is the exact sequence of actions that are taken to update the price feed with the latest prices.

-sequenceDiagram participant PriceProducer participant BlockyAPI participant StyksBlockySupplier participant StyksPriceFeed PriceProducer->>BlockyAPI: get_prices(symbols) BlockyAPI-->>PriceProducer: signed_prices PriceProducer->>StyksBlockySupplier: post_prices(signed_prices) StyksBlockySupplier->>StyksBlockySupplier: validate signature, wasm hash, timestamp, mapping StyksBlockySupplier->>StyksPriceFeed: post_prices(prices) StyksPriceFeed->>StyksPriceFeed: validate input StyksPriceFeed-->>StyksBlockySupplier: prices_validated StyksBlockySupplier-->>PriceProducer: prices_posted
+sequenceDiagram participant PriceProducer participant MakeServer participant StyksMakeSupplier participant StyksPriceFeed PriceProducer->>MakeServer: get_prices(symbols) MakeServer-->>PriceProducer: signed_prices PriceProducer->>StyksMakeSupplier: post_prices(signed_prices) StyksMakeSupplier->>StyksMakeSupplier: validate signature, timestamp, mapping StyksMakeSupplier->>StyksPriceFeed: post_prices(prices) StyksPriceFeed->>StyksPriceFeed: validate input StyksPriceFeed-->>StyksMakeSupplier: prices_validated StyksMakeSupplier-->>PriceProducer: prices_posted

 Step 1: PriceProducer offchain sequence

-Step 2: StyksBlockySupplier onchain sequence
+Step 2: StyksMakeSupplier onchain sequence

 Step 3: StyksPriceFeed onchain sequence